Samy Benchamma: Career

 Samy Benchamma first classed at the US Payrin Rigautou Club, then at FC Pays Mazamétain before joining Castres Football, where he was spotted by the recruits of Montpellier.

-Coming from the Montpellier academy, Benchama signed his first contrat with the club in May 2020.
+Coming from the Montpellier academy, Benchamma signed his first contrat with the club in May 2020.

 He made his professional debut for Montpellier in a 2–1 Ligue 1 loss to Rennes on 29 August 2020.

-On 18 June 2021 it was announced that Benchama had signed for Chamois Niortais.
+On 18 June 2021 it was announced that Benchamma had signed for Niort.
+On 20 June 2024, he signed for Sochaux on a two-year contract with an option for a third year.

+On 1 September 2025, Benchamma moved to Rodez in Ligue 2 and signed a three-season contract.

 Personal life

-Born in France, Benchama is of Algerian descent.
+Born in France, Benchamma is of Algerian descent.